firasuke/awesome/README.md

 The SSD Linux operating system, that straps NetBSD userland functions onto the Linux kernel
 - [StarLinux](https://github.com/AwlsomeAlex/starlinux): A Linux Distribution
-(rewritten from MLL) which can be build directly on the Host Machine
+(rewritten from MLL) that can be build directly on the Host Machine
 - [static linux (stali)](https://sta.li/): A static linux distribution based on the original pre-2010 plans of the suckless.org project, however since 2018 it became independent from suckless.org and is maintained by Anselm solely